-The purchase price paid for Chronimed resulted in the fair value of assets acquired being in excess of the net asset value of the business including both tangible assets and separately identifiable intangible assets.
+The purchase price paid for Chronimed resulted in the fair value of assets acquired being in excess of the net asset value of the business.
 Goodwill, described in SFAS 141, Paragraph 43 as "the excess of the cost of an acquired entity over the net of the amounts assigned to assets acquired and liabilities assumed," was recognized and was consistent with the rationale for the acquisition as follows:

-- the opportunity to combine the companies' individual strengths in payor contracting, physician sales, manufacturer services, clinical management and fulfillment; - $\bullet \ \ the \ opportunity \ to \ sell \ the \ Company's \ products \ through \ Chronimed's \ existing \ retail \ pharmacies;$ - the opportunity to broaden the Company's suite of disease states and customer base; - the expansion of the Company's retail pharmacy coverage; - the opportunity to create significant mail-operations synergies; and

-• the opportunity to create corporate function and other cost synergies, which will enable the combined entity to grow and improve margins.
+- the opportunity to combine the companies' individual strengths in payor contracting, physician sales, manufacturer services, clinical management and fulfillment; - the opportunity to sell the Company's products through Chronimed's existing retail pharmacies; - the opportunity to broaden the Company's suite of disease states and customer base; - the expansion of the Company's retail pharmacy coverage; - the opportunity to create significant mail-operations synergies; and - the opportunity to create corporate function and other cost synergies, which will enable the combined entity to grow and improve margins.